Mexico Tourism

 On a modest level, we would like to inventory the government’s own tourism portals at the federal, state, and local levels.
 Are the websites updated?
 Are social web channels being used?
 There’s frequently a change in domain names with new administrations and candidly, it’s a never-ending chore of staying informed of where to look for current info.

 We also request transparency and multilingualism, particularly important as we approach the International Decade of Indigenous Languages.
-For Planeta.com, the allure of travel in Mexico is meeting Mexicans, and we are doubly blessed when invited into Indigenous friends’ homes and conversations.
+For Planeta.com, the allure of travel in Mexico is meeting Mexicans.

 Questions = Preguntas